 - Brian creates a keypair for the service and the .onion address is saved (briancranston.onion)

-- Brian’s Tor client sends a RELAY_COMMAND_ESTABLISH_INTRO to start creating rendezvous points
+- Brian’s Tor client sends a RELAY_COMMAND_ESTABLISH_INTRO to start creating introduction points

-- Brian’s client sends the descriptors (rendezvous points, port, etc) to the Hidden Service Directory Servers
+- Brian’s client sends the descriptors (introduction points, port, etc) to the Hidden Service Directory Servers

 - Brian then sends Aaron his .onion address (briancranson.onion)

 - Aaron’s client checks the Hidden Service Directory Server to see if the address exists

 - Aaron’s Tor client makes a circuit to one of the introduction points

 - Aaron connects to the introduction point and tells it about his rendezvous point.

 - This rendezvous point is passed to Brian

 - The rendezvous point lets Aaron know that Brian’s service has been forwarded at that point

 - Aaron finally makes a connection to Brian’s service